karlospn/mytechramblings-site-source-code/content/posts/basic-demonstration-of-httpclient-usage.md

 ## netstat usage

-- Every time new requests comes in, a new TCP connection is created.
+- Every time a new request comes in, a new TCP connection is created.
-- TCP connections are not being reused, but are being closed right after being used.
+- Like scenario 1, TCP connections are not being re-used either, but this time the TCP connections are being closed right after being used.
-- The fact that the HttpClient gets disposed right away thanks to the ``using`` statement causes the TCP connections to move to a ``TIME_WAIT`` state.
+- The fact that the ``HttpClient`` gets disposed right away thanks to the ``using`` statement causes the TCP connections to move directly to a ``TIME_WAIT`` state.

 {{< video src="/videos/httpclient-scenario2.mp4" type="video/mp4" preload="auto" >}}

 - During the ``TIME_WAIT`` state, the socket remains in the system for a specific period to ensure that any delayed or out-of-order packets related to the closed connection do not interfere with new connections using the same port.
 The ``TIME_WAIT`` state lasts for 30 seconds to 2 minutes depending on the operating system.

-## Pros & cons
+## Pros & cons of this scenario
 ### Pros:
 - In this scenario, it is less likely for the application to suffer from port exhaustion issues.
 In scenario 1, for each request, the TCP connection would remain in the ``ESTABLISHED`` state for a few minutes until the operating system forced it to close.
-However, in this new scenario, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was in the ``ESTABLISHED`` state.
+In scenario 2, as we are disposing of the HTTP client right after using it, the connection is closed directly, bypassing the time the connection was hanging around in the ``ESTABLISHED`` state doing nothing.

 ### Cons
-- TCP connections are not released immediately after connection closure, so if the rate of requests is high, the app might still end up in a port exhaustion scenario.
-- A new HttpClient is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
+- A new ``HttpClient`` is being created everytime a new request comes in, which means that the application has a unnecessary overhead from establishing a new TCP connection every single time.
+- If the rate of requests is high, the app might suffer from port exhaustion issues.

 # **Scenario 3: Create a static or singleton HttpClient instance and re-use it**